madeso/bookshelf/content/books/97things/thing_44.md

 +++
-title = "Know Well More than Two Programming Languages" weight = 44
+title = "44: Know Well More than Two Programming Languages" weight = 44
 +++